espocrm/documentation/docs/development/custom-buttons.md

 Clear cache.

 You can use *Mass Action* framework to handle mass actions in the back-end.
-Available since v6.2.0.
-Send a POST request to `MassAction` URL with data passed into the action method.
+Available as of v6.2.
+Send a POST request to the `MassAction` endpoint with data passed to the action method.

+## See more

+As of Advanced Pack v2.12 it's possible to create buttons and dropdown items running workflow actions.
+A button can be configured to be visible only if specific conditions are met.